 VISIT: Johnstown Flood Museum

-Located in the Carnegie Library, this museum houses artifacts and heartbreaking photos from what would come to be known in the International and National press as “The Valley of Death.”
+Located in the Carnegie Library, the museum houses artifacts and heartbreaking photos from what would come to be known in the International and National press as “The Valley of Death.”

 By the time the violent surge of water hit downtown Johnstown, the crest of the wave measured 37 feet high.
 The flood took 2,209 lives – one out of every ten of the town’s population.
 Survivors and rescue workers called out to the world for “coffins of all sizes,” and the newly formed Red Cross, led by Clara Barton, arrived on June 5th.